Metastability in the Dissipative Quantum Rabi Model: Exact numerical simulation

 \section{Exact numerical simulation}

-In the preceding section, we examined the metastability of the parity-breaking solutions using mean-field theory and cumulant expansion method.
+In the preceding section we examined the metastability of the parity-breaking solutions using mean-field theory and the cumulant expansion method.
 Although these methods provide evidence for the metastable nature of the SMP, they do not clarify its underlying physical origins.
-To address this limitation, we perform exact numerical simulations of the master equation shown in Eq.~\eqref{eq:DRM} for finite $\Omega/\omega_0$ and then extrapolate the results to $\Omega/\omega_0\rightarrow \infty$ through finite-size scaling analysis.
+To address this limitation, we perform exact numerical simulations of the master equation \eqref{eq:DRM} for finite $\Omega/\omega_0$ and then extrapolate the results to $\Omega/\omega_0\rightarrow \infty$ through finite-size scaling analysis.